 Internship Program - Email firstname.lastname@example.org to apply

-We accept up to 5 interns each semester, who focus on different outreach and prevention initiatives within our department.
-These students typically volunteer 10-20 hours a week through an internship class for credit, which is offered through most majors.
+Violence Prevention interns do project-based work and support violence prevention initiatives, which can include assisting with event planning, outreach, ongoing programming, marketing, and evaluation.
+We accept up to 3-4 interns each semester.
+Interns typically volunteer 10-20 hours a week through an internship class for credit, which is offered through most majors.
 If you are interested in interning with our department but do not have a class in mind that will provide credit, you can always take an internship class through Career Services that will be added to your transcript.

 See why some of our student volunteers believe in preventing violence!